North Carolina Early Learning Network (NC-ELN)

 "Each child is honored, respected, and empowered to achieve success in school and life."

 The Early Learning Network promotes the development and successful participation of North Carolina’s preschool-age exceptional children in a broad range of activities and contexts, including their homes, early learning programs, and communities.
-The Network provides professional development and technical assistance based on guiding principles and values, aligned with the State Performance Plan (SPP) and reported in the Annual Performance Report (APR).
+The Network provides professional development and technical assistance based on guiding principles and values, aligned with and reported in the State Performance Plan (SPP)/Annual Performance Report (APR).
 Preschool coordinators have access to multi-tiered levels of support and facilitated cross-sector professional development.

 Goals of the Early Learning Network: